 We can't get out and do more if we’re in pain, so let’s look at how to treat and prevent headaches so we can live an active and pain-free life.

-“Drink more water” is probably something you’ll hear no matter what ailment you’re suffering from but that’s because staying hydrated is so important to our overall health.
+“Drink more water” is probably something you’ll hear no matter what ailment you’re suffering from but that’s because to our overall health.
 While there is always some debate about how much water our bodies need, the truth is being dehydrated is one of the worst things we can do to our bodies.

-We won’t go into all the details (you can find some of them here!) but being dehydrated can cause headaches and drinking water before taking any medication can help ease your pain naturally.
+We won’t go into all the details (you can find !) but being dehydrated can cause headaches and drinking water before taking any medication can help ease your pain naturally.

 While exercise might not be the best “in the moment” cure for a headache, regular exercise can help prevent headaches and migraines.

 Several studies have shown that regular aerobic exercise can help make migraines come less often and make them less severe, says Nada Hindiyeh, MD,

 Stress and headaches go hand-in-hand and since exercise can help reduce and keep stress under control, staying active and moving frequently can also help prevent headaches.
 But if you’re using exercise to help prevent headaches, follow some of these tips.